 - A lack of interest in previously important activities or relationships

 - Avoiding friends and family, choosing instead to spend time alone or with new people who use drugs

 - A change in appearance; a sudden weight loss or gain or abandoning self-care, wearing dirty clothes, not washing hair or showering

 - Rapid or slurred speech, difficulty in following what the user is saying, perhaps jumping from topic to topic without any clear links

 - Periods of depression and anxiety that are unexplained, unexpected, and unmanageable

 Treatment options for prescription medication addiction

-It might be necessary for the addicted person to go through a detoxification process to remove all the drugs from their system before embarking on one to one and group treatment, along with a variety of other holistic therapies, scientifically proven to heal trauma, addiction and assist a person through the journey to recovery.
+It might be necessary for the addicted person to go through a detoxification process to remove all the drugs from their system before embarking on one-to-one and group treatment, along with a variety of other holistic therapies, scientifically proven to heal trauma, addiction and assist a person through the journey to recovery.

-A full list of our services is:
+A full list of our services is as follows: